pei-lu/fa24-labs/docs/docs/lab1/part3/the_clock.md

 ## Instructions

+{: .highlight-title}
+> Lab Report
+>
+> **Question 5:** Please explain your logic for rolling over the day of the week, week of the month, month of the year.

 All of your work should be in a new circuit called `FrenchRepublicanCalendarAlarmClock` (it will save as `FrenchRepublicanCalendarAlarmClock.dig`).

 You have been given some [more signals](/docs/lab1/part3#circuit-structure) than the previous parts, namely: